bldavies/bldavies.com/content/blog/2022-04-01-tolerance-compromise-social-networks/index.md

 ---
 title: Tolerance and compromise in social networks
 topics: [networks, politics]
-summary: Summary of Genicot's (2022) paper in the Journal of Political Economy.
+summary: Summary of Genicot (2022).
 ---

 Everyone has beliefs about how they should behave.